alemures/fast-tcp/README.md

 fast-tcp
 ===

 fast-tcp is an extremely fast TCP client and server that allows to emit and listen to events.
-It also provides more features like streaming, message acknowledgements, broadcast messages, rooms, etc.
+It also provides more features like binary streaming, acknowledgements, broadcasts, rooms, etc.

 In order to get the maximum performance, every data type is sent using the fastest way to write it into the underline Buffer.
 Integer numbers are sent as signed integers of 48 bits, decimal numbers as double of 64 bits, boolean as byte, strings as utf8 string, buffers as binary, objects are serialized as binary and streams are transmitted in binary over the fast-tcp protocol.